-Hasina Samji is an epidemiologist and senior scientist in the Clinical Prevention Services division at the BCCDC.
+Hasina Samji is an epidemiologist and senior scientist for Population Mental Health and Wellbeing at BCCDC.
 She is also an assistant professor in the Faculty of Health Sciences at Simon Fraser University.

-Dr. Samji received her Ph.D. from the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where she also completed a Master of Science degree.
+Dr. Samji received her PhD from the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health, where she also completed her MSc.
 She received a New Investigator Award from the Canadian Association for HIV Research in 2011 and a Michael Smith Foundation for Health Research Postdoctoral Fellowship in 2015.

 She has received funding from CIHR, SSHRC and the BC Children's Hospital Foundation to launch the Youth Development Instrument (YDI), a provincial youth well-being monitoring tool; to co-lead the Personal Impacts of COVID-19 Survey (PICS); and to lead provincial conversations to improve youth mental health.